1974 Horatio Alger Award Winner

 After three years of working as an economist at the Federal Reserve Bank of New York, Brimmer joined the faculty of Michigan State University as an assistant professor of economics.
 He later taught at the Wharton School of Business at the University of Pennsylvania.
 In 1963, he was named deputy assistant secretary for economic policy review, and in 1965 he was promoted to assistant secretary for economic affairs in the U. S. Department of Commerce.
 In 1966, President Lyndon Johnson appointed him to the Federal Reserve Board, where he served for eight years.
 He then returned to teaching at Harvard.

-Today, Brimmer owns the Washington, D. C., consulting firm of Brimmer and Company, Inc. Brimmer believes education is the key to success.
-"There's no way to make any headway, to have any kind of success in the world of the future, unless you are well prepared," he says.* Deceased
+Brimmer owned the Washington, D. C., consulting firm of Brimmer and Company, Inc. Brimmer believed that education is the key to success.
+"There's no way to make any headway, to have any kind of success in the world of the future, unless you are well prepared," he said.* Deceased